Woman staring at herself in the mirror smiling

 Our Admissions and Referral Process

 Ocean View welcomes referrals from medical and psychiatric professionals.
 When you contact our admissions team, they will guide you through our referrals and admissions process.
-We also make it easy for you to get the care you need by simply contacting us.
+We also make it easy to get the care you need by contacting us.

 Our Long Beach Location

-Our facility offers expert inpatient psychiatric stabilization.
 Our specialized team is dedicated to empowering you or your loved ones to understand mental health concerns, manage symptoms effectively, and restore stability with dignity and safety.
+We provide expert inpatient, partial hospitalization, and intensive outpatient psychiatric stabilization.

 We would love to help.